jeonsho/alx-zero_day/0x03-git/README.md

-this is my second readme.md
+hi everyone this is my first change in github